-If you also plan to go this way, you should take a look at open source solutions such as kiosk that solve many issues regarding multi-tenancy and can be used as building block for a more comprehensive solution (kiosk, for example, does not provide a user management).
+If you also plan to go this way, you should take a look at open source solutions such as kiosk that solve many issues regarding Kubernetes multi-tenancy and can be used as building block for more comprehensive solutions, such as self-service namespace platforms (kiosk, for example, does not provide a user management).

-However, there are also commercial, off-the-shelf solutions such as loft and DevSpace Cloud that transform any Kubernetes cluster into a multi-tenancy enabled development platform with integrated user management, extensive user limit settings and an automatic computing resource saving sleep-mode for namespace.
+However, there are also commercial, off-the-shelf solutions such as Loft that transform any Kubernetes cluster into a multi-tenancy enabled development platform with integrated user management, extensive user limit settings and an automatic computing resource saving sleep-mode for namespace.

 Integrating the cloud environment in the development workflow early on is still a relatively new concept as nowadays cloud technologies often only come into play at the staging and testing level.
 However, with the advent of Kubernetes in more and more companies, one can expect that it will be more common in the future to also give developers direct access to Kubernetes and then you need to decide if you want to use one cluster per developer or a single shared cluster for the whole team.